mikey242/kudos-donations/readme.txt

 == Description ==

+= A modern donation plugin with lots of option =

 *Kudos Donations* allows you to add a donate button anywhere on your website.
-Once a user clicks this button they will be greeted with a configurable pop-up window, where they can enter their details and how much they would like to donate.
-Features of this plugin include:
+Once a user clicks this button they will be greeted with a pop-up window where they can enter their details and how much they would like to donate.

+= Features and highlights =

-* Smart and modern design
+* Smart and modern design.
+* Can add as many different buttons as you like.
-* Connect with Mollie for secure payments by credit card, iDEAL and many others
+* Connect with Mollie for secure payments by credit card, iDEAL and many others.
-* Automated email receipts
+* Toggle Automated email receipts.
+* Use custom email server settings.
-* Use the provided Gutenberg block or shortcode to place your button
+* Gutenberg block or shortcode to place your button.
-* Buttons and form can be configured all at once or individually
-* View all your transactions from the WordPress dashboard
+* Configure the donation form, button and thank you message.
+* Choose a colour scheme.
+* Toggle and customize the thank you message.
+* View and manage individual transactions, subscriptions, donors and campaigns.

+= Easy to use =
+Just enter your API key from Mollie, then add one or more buttons anywhere on you website.
+Need a Mollie account?
+Visit their website to [get started](https://www.mollie.com/).

-= Dashboard Features =
+= Campaign Labels =
-Change a wealth of options from the settings page.
-You can configure the look and feel of the donation form, enable subscriptions, configuring email receipts and change text and colours.
-View all your donations right from the dashboard.
-You can see the status of all payments, manage subscriptions and view donor information all from their respective pages.
+You can now assign a campaign label to each donation button.
+This allows you to group and track donations made.

 = Recurring Payments =
 Allow donors to create a donation subscription to support your organization on a regular basis.
 Kudos Donations will automatically create the subscription and take payments from Mollie based on the donors preferences.
 Of course you can also disable this and use only one-off payments if you prefer.